-The Appalachian Region – Porsche Club of America was chartered in 2015 and has since grown to about 350 members.
+The Appalachian Region – Porsche Club of America was chartered in 2015 and has since grown to over 400 members.
 We have an active program and welcome visitors at almost all our activities.
 You can learn more about the region at the Website's About Us page.
 (Selecting an image will take to the article in which it appeared.)

 We have no newsletter, but rely on our Website to communicate with our members; however, it is not restricted to members but is open to all.
 The home page shows the activities scheduled for the next two weeks or so and has links to articles on our recent activities, as well as to related sites.
 In particular, the Events page shows a detailed calendar.
 Use the menu bar at the top of most pages to move around the site, and see the Help page for more information.
 While the Website provides communication from the Region to its members, our Facebook site, facilitates member-to-member communication.
 It’s open to all PCA members, regardless of their region; for instructions on how to register for it, go here.

 Most of our regular meetings occur in the mornings of the first Saturday of the month, and these are open to all, Region members, PCA members from other regions, Porsche owners, and anyone interested in the marque.
 During winter months these are often Tech Sessions, featuring presentations of automotive design or maintenance by Region members or outside speakers.
 Reservations aren’t needed.
 This area is blessed with wonderful driving roads (see our Tours page for some examples), and we take advantage of these with drive and dines and rambles in the spring, summer, and fall.
 Drive and dines are guided tours, with a lead and sweep car, with a lunch stop at an interesting restaurant.
 These usually require registration, as the group often exceeds 30 people, and we have to coordinate with the restaurants.
 Registration instructions will appear on the event announcement if they are needed.
 Rambles are similar, except that the tours aren’t guided; you’ll find your own route, but these also require registration.